I ordered some computer parts today:

 I had ran macOS on my machine, in other words, I had a Hackintosh.
 But I wasn't using it much, maybe once per month, so I figured I was sick of macOS and didn't wanna use it, which is true (I still think Windows 10 is better for me) but there are some aspects about macOS I really like and with the iMac Pro coming out and it's hype train, I kinda wanted to run, or atleast have the possibility to run, macOS again.

-While it is somehow possible to run macOS with a Ryzen processor, through some hacked kernel or some ridiculous shit like that, I don't wanna have to jump through a million hoops.
+While it is somehow possible to run macOS with a Ryzen processor, through some hacked kernel or some ridiculous thing like that, I don't wanna have to jump through a million hoops.